 Spinal Cord Disorders

-Will Cause your pet to suffer from a loss of motor function and coordination in the legs or incorrect sense of body position.
+This will cause your pet to suffer from a loss of motor function and coordination in the legs or an incorrect sense of body position.

 Peripheral Nerve and Muscle Disorders